vmware/vmware-aria-operations-integration-sdk/docs/references/project_config.md

 # Project Config File
 * * *

-The project config file is a json file called `config.json` located in the project's root directory.
+The project config file is a JSON file called `config.json` located at the root of the project.
 This document describes what data is present in the file.

 ## `default_memory_limit` (int, default: 1024)